sfindeisen/skryba/README.md

 </post>
 ```

 Use powerful [Jinja2](http://jinja.pocoo.org/) templates to define your page layout, CSS to make it nice-looking.
-Skryba will take care of the rest: tags, images, output directory layout and multiple language support (i18n).
+Skryba will take care of the rest: tags, cross-links, images, output directory layout and multiple language support (i18n).

 ## [Examples](example/01-blog/)